oracle/node-oracledb/doc/api.md

 SQL or how the documents are stored.
 However, optional access via SQL does allow use of advanced Oracle Database functionality such as analytics for reporting.
 Applications that access a mixture of SODA objects and relational objects (or access SODA objects via SQL) are supported.
+Because SODA APIs internally use SQL, tuning the [Statement Cache](#stmtcache) can be beneficial.

 Oracle SODA implementations are also available in [Python][106], [Java][105], [PL/SQL][104], [Oracle Call Interface][107] and via [REST][191].
 The [Simple